ajleeson/research_blog/_posts/2024-06-28-masters-analyses-plans.md

 No tool is solely able to answer a single question.
 The temporal and spatial components are always important to consider.
 However, we can use a combination of tools to help narrow down what we want to look at.

-For instance, I can create colormaps of bottom DO in Puget Sound for every month of the year.
-Based on these figures, we can begin to identify when hypoxia may be developing in different inlets.
-This analysis will work even if hypoxia develops at different times in different inlets.
-Then, I can pick a few inlets, and look at timeseries of biogeochemical state variables (or physical variables, like buoyancy frequency).
-From these timeseries, we can then explore whether differences in the timing of nutrient availability, or blooms, or stratification, might explain differences in timing of hypoxia.
+For instance, I can create colormaps of bottom DO in Puget Sound during the hypoxic season.
+Based on these figures, we can identify which inlets become hypoxic and which do not.
+Then, I can pick a few inlets, and look at time series of biogeochemical state variables (or physical variables, like buoyancy frequency).
+From these timeseries, we can then explore whether differences in the timing of nutrient availability, or blooms, or stratification, might explain differences in timing or intensity of hypoxia.

 ---
 ## Where does hypoxia occur?